 Decluttering and organizing are not unlike other forms of self-care such as eating healthier, getting in shape or reducing your stress.
 Accomplishing these takes a plan, consistent action and focus.

 It can be as simple as setting a goal, breaking that goal into small parts and making sure you have what you need to obtain and meet your goal.
 Just like walking – taking one step and then another – you are seemingly doing the same thing over and over but the scenery changes as you go.

-What you are also doing is creating other types of change you might not notice right away in your body, your brain, your mood.
+As you make progress, you will notice other types of change in your body, your brain and your mood.
 All these changes work on each other to improve your actual, as well as perceived, sense of wellbeing.
 The same is true for organizing.

 The beginning of the year is a great time to resolve to get organized.
-Even if you are feeling motivated, your chances of success will depend on your having a simple, actionable plan and the ability to overcome distractions, both internal and external.
+Even if you are feeling motivated, your chances of success will depend on having a simple, actionable plan.
+This will help you overcome distractions and reasons to do something else.

 In the case of organizing, think about what you will need to get the job done.